A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform

 Let us denote $q_H$ the quadratic form associated to $H$:

 and $q_\Delta$ the quadratic form associated to the usual Laplacian on functions:

 We will see in this section that $H=\bar{\Delta}+\mathcal{R}_+$ shares with the usual Laplacian acting on functions a certain amount of functionnal properties.
-It is due to the following domination property (see \cite{Berard-Besson}):
+It is due to the following \textit{domination property}, consequence of the Kato inequality (see \cite{Berard-Besson}):